Tissue engineering: Stem cells

 Stem cells are undifferentiated cells with the ability to divide in culture and give rise to different forms of specialized cells.
 Stem cells are divided into "adult" and "embryonic" stem cells according to their source.
 While there is still a large ethical debate related to the use of embryonic stem cells, it is thought that another alternative source – induced pluripotent stem cells – may be useful for the repair of diseased or damaged tissues, or may be used to grow new organs.

 Totipotent cells are stem cells which can divide into further stem cells or differentiate into any cell type in the body, including extra-embryonic tissue.

 Pluripotent cells are stem cells which can differentiate into any cell type in the body except extra-embryonic tissue. induced pluripotent stem cells (iPSCs) are subclass of pluripotent stem cells resembling embryonic stem cells (ESCs) that have been derived from adult differentiated cells. iPSCs are created by altering the expression of transcriptional factors in adult cells until they become like embryonic stem cells.

 Multipotent stem cells can be differentiated into any cell within the same class, such as blood or bone.
 A common example of multipotent cells is Mesenchymal stem cells (MSCs).

 Scaffolds

 Scaffolds are materials that have been engineered to cause desirable cellular interactions to contribute to the formation of new functional tissues for medical purposes.
 Cells are often 'seeded' into these structures capable of supporting three-dimensional tissue formation.
 Scaffolds mimic the extracellular matrix of the native tissue, recapitulating the in vivo milieu and allowing cells to influence their own microenvironments.
 They usually serve at least one of the following purposes: allowing cell attachment and migration, delivering and retaining cells and biochemical factors, enabling diffusion of vital cell nutrients and expressed products, and exerting certain mechanical and biological influences to modify the behaviour of the cell phase.

 In 2009, an interdisciplinary team led by the thoracic surgeon Thorsten Walles implanted the first bioartificial transplant that provides an innate vascular network for post-transplant graft supply successfully into a patient awaiting tracheal reconstruction.

-This animation of a rotating carbon nanotube shows its 3D structure.
-Carbon nanotubes are among the numerous candidates for tissue engineering scaffolds since they are biocompatible, resistant to biodegradation and can be functionalized with biomolecules.
-However, the possibility of toxicity with non-biodegradable nano-materials is not fully understood.